gricha2380/learning-journal/LJ-TDD.md

 This article introduces the concepts of behavior driven development.
-Together we will configure a very basic test using the Chai framework.
+Together we will configure a very basic Mocha test using the Chai framework.

 Basic Vocabulary
 As I first began to dive into this field, I noticed several closely related terms and tools which pop up frequently in reference material:

 Test Driven Development (TDD) - This is the approach of  developing tests prior to writing production-ready code.
-With this philosophy code begins with the minimal viable functions required to produce the intended output and refactoring occurs later.
+With this philosophy code begins with the minimal viable functions required to produce the intended output and refactoring into production-ready code occurs later.

 Behavior Driven Development (BDD) - Combines the general techniques of TDD and uses natural language constructs (English-like sentences) to express the behavior and expected outcomes of tests.

 Mocha.js - A flexible Node.js based testing framework.
 Mocha is a popular choice for unit and integration testing in the console and the browser.
+Learn More.

 Chai.js - A Mocha compatible assertion library, allowing for expect(), assert() and should-style assertions.
+Learn More.

 Setting Up
-Install both mocha and chai and add them into our package.json file.

-npm install --save-dev mocha chai
+Install both Mocha and Chai and add them into our package.json file: npm install --save-dev mocha chai
-It may also be worth installing mocha globally.

-npm install --global mocha
+It may also be worth installing mocha globally: npm install --global mocha
-If performing npm init, set test command to mocha.
+If performing npm init, use this as an opportunity to set test command to mocha.
 Otherwise, manually add it to the scripts object in package.json.
-Also set our watch conditions to allow mocha to run tests whenever javascript files are in our root directory are modified.
+Also, set the watch condition to allow Mocha to run tests whenever files in our root directory are modified:
 "scripts": {
 "test": "mocha",
 "test:watch": "mocha --watch ./test ./"
 }
-With mocha set to the test trigger, we can now use the command to run all tests in test directory.
+With Mocha set to the test trigger, we can now use the command npm run to run all tests in our test directory.
 With test:watch, we gain the ability for Mocha to automatically run our tests for us as soon as we save modify any file in our project.

-In our project root we'll create directory called `test`
+You may notice we don't yet have a test directory.
+We'll make one now in our project root:

-Here we'll make a new file called `core_tests.js`
+Inside that we'll make a new file called core_tests.js

 Testing 101
-Tests describe expected behavior without worrying how the function does it. each spec should be responsible for just one aspect of the code's behavior
+Tests describe expected behavior without worrying how the function does it.
+Each test is contained within a spec.
+A spec is...
+Each spec should be responsible for just one aspect of the code's behavior.
+Example: put a spec here

 Chai test suites

 A test suite is a block of unit tests that are closely related. typically test the same function or similar part of our codebase.
+Example of tst suite
 Within a test suite are one or more individual unit tests, sometimes refers to as specs.
 These specs are accessed using mocha's describe() method.
+Example of spec and describe within

 In Mocha/chai, each test suite is encapsulated inside a describe() method call. describe() takes two arguments; a description string and an anonymous function.
 When used within the describe method, each spec should be wrapped in a method called it(), which also takes two arguments, one for a description of the intended behavior, and the second for a function continuing the state condition for the test.